ej91016/MorphoParse/README.md

 <br><br>

 Example data can be found in [`examples/`](https://github.com/ej91016/MorphoParse/tree/main/examples)

-<br><br>
+## 📝 Troubleshooting

-📝 Note: Proper SSA setup for IQ-TREE
+To ensure prpoer SSA setup for IQ-TREE:
 - Choose `PHYLIP` or `FASTA` as output format
 - Use only `-p *_iqtree.nex` in IQ-TREE (not `-s`)
   - Defines partitions & linked matrix files
   - Assume IQ-TREE will be called from the same directory as MorphoParse — edit paths if needed
 - If you are running IQ-TREE2, replace MK with JC2 for the binary partition
-- If you see `ERROR: Cannot concatenate sub-alignments of different #states`, add the flag `-keep-ident`
+- If you see the error `ERROR: Cannot concatenate sub-alignments of different #states`, add the flag `-keep-ident`
 - If IQ-TREE end prematurely after showing initial log-Likelihood:
   - IQ-TREE appears to have trouble with `MK+ASC` (with or without `+G`)
   - *Fix (for now)*: Remove `+ASC` from the models (or avoid `-a` in MorphoParse)
   - Alternatively, consider using RAxML or RAxML-NG

 ---